 Perverse…dissolute, self-centered, unfair, stubborn, sometimes miserly…a genuine rebel, ever ready to incite others to rebellion…capable of loving someone just as they are, even a thief…

 Indeed, it was Natalie’s willingness to accept others, even as she accepted herself, that was her greatest legacy.
 She remains more obscure than she deserves, but in 2009 she did receive one oddly fitting tribute in the city of her birth.
-A plaque in Dayton, Ohio honouring their unconventional daughter became the first in the state’s history to note the sexuality of the person it honoured.
+A plaque in Dayton, Ohio honouring their unconventional daughter became the first in the state’s history to note the sexuality of the person it commemorated.
 Natalie, never ashamed of who she was, would have approved.

 Unlike Natalie, Eva was bisexual rather than exclusively lesbian.
-Her marriage to a Greek poet in 1907 led to the breakup of their friendship though they did manage to reconcile much later in life.
+Her marriage to a Greek poet in 1907 led to the breakup of their friendship, though they did manage to reconcile much later in life.

 A Roman word meaning roughly “the demonstration of power through conspicuously extravagant spending”.
 This may have been meant as a dig at her father.

 Natalie would speak often of Mata Hari later in life, and did her best to counteract the popular image of her as a “femme fatale” with a more sympathetic view.

 The book, despite having virtually no erotic content, was still ruled as obscene in British courts on the grounds that seeking to promote tolerance of homosexuality was innately obscene.